Am I on the right track?

 Together with this quarterly review, you will also take your Goal Tracking Worksheets and evaluate whether your main goals for the year are on track or not.
-By combining the quarterly review itself, which is a self-reflection exercise, with the Goal Tracking Sheets that show the progress on your different goals, you are now getting a full view of your progress to date.
+By combining the quarterly review itself—a self-reflection exercise—with the Goal Tracking Sheets that show the progress on your different goals, you are now getting a full view of your progress to date.

 What you do with this review is up to you.
-If the review reveals that you are totally on track, or maybe even exceeding the plan, this is good news for you.
+If the review reveals that you are totally on track or even exceeding the plan, this is good news for you.
 The process works, and you have just validated that you are where you should be.

-If the process reveals some areas of your life where you are struggling, you need to quickly figure out ways to adjust.
+If the process reveals some areas of your life where you are struggling, you need to figure out ways to adjust quickly.
 Was the plan wrong?
 Was there any kind of misalignment?
 What do you think is causing you to get behind?
 Is it bad habits, the people around you, or your environment?

 Let me be very clear: disregarding those times when you have gotten off track is just as bad as having no plan at all.
 Review and adjust.
 Make sure you are always on track!